 This DIY project tutorial for building your own wooden sleigh requires only materials that can be found at your local hardware store.
 You may even be able to use scrap wood you have on hand if it is still in good condition.
 Entertain your family and friends with this inexpensive project while getting everyone in the spirit of the holiday.

 Things You'll Need

-Search for a picture of a sleigh on the internet or in a Christmas magazine to inspire the shape, color, and design you'd like your sleigh to be (see reference 2).
-Outline your desired actual size for one side of the sleigh on two separate sheets of plywood, then cut each side out with a saw.
+Search for a picture of a one-horse open sleigh on the internet or in a Christmas magazine to inspire the shape, color, and design you'd like your sleigh to be.

 Cut out four 2-inch by 4-inch pieces of lumber to serve as the sleigh's front and back panel braces.
 Screw two braces to the front of the sleigh and two to the back of the sleigh, attaching each top-to-bottom and directly across from the other on each plywood side.

 Form the seat of the sleigh by cutting a piece of plywood the same width as the sleigh's bottom braces.
 Cut a brace for each side of the seat from 2-inch by 4-inch pieces of lumber, attaching each to the plywood front-to-back and directly across from the other.

 5. Fabricate front and back panels